Faculty & Staff

 Antoinette has aspired to be a teacher since 1st grade.
 She has 10+ years of teaching experience, ranging from pre-k through 8th grade in both public and charter schools.
 She is very excited to teach in a Christ-centered environment.
 Since each child is uniquely made by God, she utilizes students’ strengths to motivate students to create individualized plans for them to reach their full potential.
 She, along with her husband and two children, attend University Lutheran Chapel in Ann Arbor.

-Lisa Hawley, Elementary Academic Support
+Arpi Arkoussian, Elementary Academic Support

-Evelyn Hammond, Elementary Academic Support
+Becca Arnold, Elementary Academic Support

 High School

-Carolyn Corey, World History, Theology, & Biology
+Carolyn Corey, History & Theology

 B.S., Secondary Education & Group Social Studies, Grand Valley State University